hon-key/DynamicDigital/README.md

 // Set your animation duration and everything is done. "dynamicDigitalAnimation = 0" represents no animation. yourUILabel.dynamicDigitalAnimation = 1;

-yourUILabel.text = @"0";
+// Set your origin digital number. yourUILabel.text = @"0";
-yourUILabel.text = @"25"
+// Set your target digital number,it cause an animation automatically. yourUILabel.text = @"25"
 ```